Research Partners

 👨🏫 Focus Areas:

-• Hyperspectral imaging in FMCG quality control
+• Hyperspectral imaging for FMCG inspection

-• ML models for predictive robot maintenance
+• ML-driven predictive maintenance

-• Deep learning for cobot-based vision systems
+• Deep learning-enabled cobot vision

 Empa Logo